DarkWolff71/C-Space/README.md

-# C-Space Platform
+# C-Space

-C-Space is a revolutionary platform designed to address the unique challenges faced by YouTubers who are constantly on the move, exploring remote locations with limited internet access.
+C-Space is a platform designed to address the unique challenges faced by YouTubers who are constantly on the move, exploring remote locations with limited internet access.
 The platform provides a secure and efficient solution for YouTubers and their editors to collaborate on video content without compromising account security.

 ## Problem Statement